Proper Coloring of Geometric Hypergraphs: Further remarks

 Combining Theorems \ref{thm:main3} and \ref{thm:selfcover}, for any convex polygon, $D$, and for any finite point set, $S$, we can first find a $3$-coloring of $S$ using Theorem \ref{thm:main3} such that every large (in the sense that it contains many points of $S$) homothet of $D$ contains two differently colored points, then using Theorem \ref{thm:selfcover} we can conclude that every very large homothet of $D$ contains many points from at least two color classes, and finally we can recolor every color class separately using Theorem \ref{thm:main3}.
 This proves that for every $k$ there is a $3^k$-coloring such that every large homothet of $D$ contains at least $2^k$ colors.
 Of course, the colors that we use when recoloring need not be different for each color class, so we can also prove for example that there is a $6$-coloring such that every large homothet of $D$ contains at least $3$ colors.
 What are the best bounds of this type that can be obtained?\\

-Given a planar graph, $G$, and a pair of paths on three vertices, $uvw$ and $u'v'w'$, we say that the paths {\em cross} if $v=v'$ and $u,u',w,w'$ appear in this order around $v$ - equivalently, the two paths do not form a pseudo-disk family.
+Given a planar graph, $G$, and a pair of paths on three vertices, $uvw$ and $u'vw'$, we say that the paths {\em cross} at $v$ if $u,u',w,w'$ appear in this order around $v$.
 A possible equivalent reformulation of Conjecture \ref{conj:pseudo} is the following.
-Is it true that for any planar graph and any pairwise non-crossing collection of its paths, \P, there is a $3$-coloring of the vertices such that every path from \P is non-monochromatic?\\
+Is it true that for any planar graph and any pairwise non-crossing collection of its paths on three vertices, \P, there is a $3$-coloring of the vertices such that every path from \P is non-monochromatic?\\

 Finally, we would like to draw attention to the study of {\em realizable hypergraphs}.
 Unfortunately, {\em planar hypergraphs} are traditionally defined dully as a hypergraph whose (bipartite) incidence graph is planar.
 Instead, it would be more natural to define them as the hypergraphs realizable by a pseudo-disk arrangement in the sense that the vertices are embedded as points and the edges as pseudo-disks such that a point is contained in a pseudo-disk if and only if the respective vertex is in the respective edge.
-This would also allow one to define hypergraphs realizable in higher dimensions by a pseudo-ball arrangement.
-Apparently, these natural geometric hypergraphs have not yet been previously defined or studied explicitly - it is not even known whether the complete $3$-uniform hypergraph on $5$ vertices is realizable by pseudo-disks or not.\footnote{See http://mathoverflow.net/questions/255684.} We believe that these hypergraphs deserve more attention.
+This was done in \cite{BPR13}, where it was proved that such a hypergraph on $n$ vertices can have at most $O(k^2n)$ edges that each contain at most $k$ points, while there can be at most $3n-6$ edges containing exactly two points, matching Euler's bound for planar graphs.
+Despite \cite{BPR13}, these hypergraphs received little attention and even simple statements are highly non-trivial; see the recent proof by Kisfaludi-Bak\footnote{\url{http://mathoverflow.net/a/257212/955}.} that the complete $3$-uniform hypergraph on $5$ vertices is not realizable by pseudo-disks.
+We believe that these hypergraphs deserve more attention.